 Cinematic shots are a series of frames that run uninterrupted in a visually appealing or unique way.
 Filmmakers often utilize cinematic shots to present ideas, narrative elements, movement, and emotion to the audience.

+A film’s establishing shot is the first shot at the top of the scene that shows the location.
+It may follow an aerial shot.
 In “The Shawshank Redemption,” the establishing shot introduces one of the main characters and the plot.

 Learn more about establishing shots and how to create one for your film.